 If you are unable to be at the Day Care by 5:30 p.m., alternate arrangements must be made.
 The Executive Director must be informed of these arrangements, including the name of designated person picking up your child.
-The designated individual must provide photo ID to the staff on duty.
+The designated individual must provide Government issued photo ID to the staff on duty.
 If we have not heard from you by 5:30 p.m. we will make every effort to contact you or your emergency contacts.

 The Day Care closes at 5:30 p.m. and if you and your child have not left the Day Care by that time you will be charged a late fee of \$1.00 for each minute to reimburse Kindercircle Daycare Inc. for additional costs incurred for paying overtime to employees.
 On the fifth offense, a penalty of \$2.00 per minute will be charged.
 Payment is due immediately to the staff on duty or upon arrival the following day.
-If by 6:00 p.m. we cannot contact anyone on your child's behalf, we are obligated to call the Children's Aid Society (CAS).